 Seven of the eleven Democrats who voted against Palmer three years ago still serve in the legislature: Jochum, Petersen, Quirmbach, Tod Bowman, Rita Hart, Rob Hogg, and Rich Taylor.

-Twelve of the fifteen Democrats who voted to confirm Palmer in 2015 still serve: Mathis, Ragan, Bolkcom, Chaz Allen, Tony Bisignano, Joe Bolkcom, Jeff Danielson, Bill Dotzler, Bob Dvorsky, Wally Horn, Kevin Kinney, and Matt McCoy.
+Eleven of the fifteen Democrats who voted to confirm Palmer in 2015 still serve: Mathis, Ragan, Bolkcom, Chaz Allen, Tony Bisignano, Jeff Danielson, Bill Dotzler, Bob Dvorsky, Wally Horn, Kevin Kinney, and Matt McCoy.

 The best case against confirming Foxhoven is that someone must be held accountable for this policy’s harmful and in some cases life-ruining consequences for Iowans who can’t get the care they need.
 Why give Foxhoven a vote of confidence when he hasn’t fixed his department’s biggest problem?

 The best argument for Democrats to confirm the DHS director that if they don’t, Reynolds will probably appoint someone worse.
 Foxhoven came into the job with a lot of goodwill among Iowa progressives because of his many years of advocacy work related to child welfare and racial disparities.
 Jochum acknowledged during our interview, “He has done a lot of good work on the outside for juveniles.”
 At the same time, “This is not a personality contest.”
 Many Democrats want to see substantive changes from this administration on Medicaid.

 UPDATE: Republican leaders brought Foxhoven’s nomination to the Senate floor on March 7, but Democrats asked to delay a confirmation vote.
 The Iowa Senate Democrats released this statement from Petersen: